Benefits

 Healthcare Benefits

-Touro Nevada provides benefits for full and part-time employees, including contributions to healthcare insurance.
+Touro Nevada provides benefits for full and part-time employees, including contributions to healthcare, dental, and vision insurance.

-Regular Full-time, Part-time I, and Part-time II employees, and their dependents become eligible to join the employee-employer contributory Health Insurance plan the first of the month following 30 days of employment in a benefit eligible position.
-This coverage is available for a charge, which is deducted from the paycheck on a pre-tax basis.
+Regular Full-time, Part-time I, and Part-time II employees, and their dependents become eligible to join the employee-employer contributory Health, Dental, and Vision Insurance plans the first of the month following 30 days of employment in a benefit eligible position.
+These optional coverages are available for a charge, which is deducted from the paycheck on a pre-tax basis.

 Short-term disability is offered to all full-time employees (as defined in the Summary Plan Description) who choose to participate in the plan.